AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/README.md

   - Once the Bot has accepted (*quick review of the points before and checking that everything is fine*) the StrategyName, the User can either see data, or choose for the Bot to stop executing their StrategyName

-  - Users can have up to 2 Strategies for free, for more strategies, Users need to up
+  - Users can have up to 2 Strategies for free, for more strategies, Users need to upgrade their Account by depositing some Coins(Tokens, cryptocurrencies like ETH or BTC, preferred currency will have to be determined).

+  // *Strategies*:
+  - Up to 2 for free

+    Each Strategy is composed of different fields to be filled in by the Users
+      - Display Coins available to trade by fetching the Metamask's Wallet Balance of Coins (Users can only trade)